GoogleChrome/web.dev/src/site/content/en/sandbox/markup-code/index.md

   Learn how to create well-formatted code samples for web.dev.
 ---

 This post is about how to get sample code to look right in your piece and follow site conventions.
-See the "[Write useful code samples](/write-code-samples/)" post for guidance about how to use code samples to support your writing goals.
+For guidance about how to use code samples to support your writing goals, see the "[Write useful code samples](/write-code-samples/)" post.

 ## All code
 Make all code samples [accessible](/inclusion-and-accessibility/#create-accessible-code-blocks).